TeamHypersomnia/Hypersomnia/README.md

 An online shooter with ridiculously fast dynamics.
 Challenge your friend to an intense duel, or gather two clans to hold a spectacular skirmish.

+Written in modern C++, without a game engine!
 Forever free and open-source :heart:

 **Download binaries for:**